ix-ax/axsharp/SECURITY.md

 ## Supported Versions

-ix is in development; we will address the security issues in the latest pre-release version.
+AX# is in development; we will address the security issues in the latest pre-release version.

 <!--| Version | Supported          |
 | ------- | ------------------ |